• Home

 How to enable attribute routing?

-1. Remove the default route from your RouteConfig.
-Or even better, replace the default route with a catch all that points to an action that displays 404 not found.
+.
+Or even better, replace the default route with a catch all that points to an action that displays 404 not found. - Enable Attribute routing by calling the

-3. Manually add the route to each action.
-For example, assigning [Route("")] to the index action of the home controller will fix the issue above.
+to the index action of the home controller will fix the issue above.

 2. Add or remove the trailing forward slash from your URL’s